motunrayoayan/LITA_Capstone_Project/README.md

 #### Total Sales by Region
 In the sales dataset there are four region, the pivot table summarized total sales providing insights on the following:
-The Region with the Highest Sales which is South with the total sales of 4,675,000.
+- Region with the Highest Sales which is South with the total sales of 4,675,000.
-Also the Region with the Lowest Sales which is West with the Total Sales of 1,512,500.
+- Region with the Lowest Sales which is West with the Total Sales of 1,512,500.

 #### Total Sales by Month
 This summary is aim at looking at the month with the lowest sales which is December with (250,000) total sales.
 This summary can help to carry out investigation on why it has the lowest sales and find solution on what can be done to improve sales for the month.